typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

     EXECUTE FUNCTION update_products_time_func();
 ```

-It is also necessary to track edge function calls, so they can be monitored failures.
+It is also necessary to track edge function calls, so they can be monitored for failures.
 Create a *edge_function_tracker* table.

 #### Edge Function Monitoring Table
 ```sql